ManuelGehl/molecule_solubility/README.md

 **Figure 3: Molecular weight plotted against solubility and outliers marked.**
 <br></br>

+RdKit was used to count the elements in each compound.
+Correlation analysis showed that the number of carbon atoms had the highest correlation with solubility (correlation coefficient of 0.43), similar to the correlation between MolMR and solubility.
+Chlorine had the second-highest correlation at 0.36, followed by sodium at 0.14.
+Elements Br, K, O, F, and S had correlations between 0.08 and 0.06.
+All other elements had lower correlations with solubility.

+Using the carbon count, the dataset was divided into organic (containing carbon) and inorganic (no carbon) compounds.
+Only 3.3% of the compounds were inorganic.
+Due to the significant differences in the chemistry and solubility of organic and inorganic compounds, the inorganic compounds were excluded from the dataset.

 ## Data preprocessing and feature engineering

 Based on the data analysis described above, several preprocessing steps were performed: